-Here are some recent pictures of the work under the porch:
+Here are some pictures of the work as it was done under the porch:

 After a thorough review of the Clubhouse by a structural engineer, the most pressing item to address is the foundation wall that supports the porch in the front (west) of the house.
 According to the engineer’s report: